Hierarchy of saturation conditions for multiparameter quantum metrology bounds: Acknowledgments

 \section{Acknowledgments}

+We thank Francesco Albarelli, Syed Assad, Lorcan Conlon, and Jun Suzuki, for discussions.
 S.I. acknowledges support from JST ASPIRE (JPMJAP2339).
 J.Y. acknowledges support from Zhejiang University start-up grants, Zhejiang Key Laboratory of R\&D and Application of Cutting-edge Scientific Instruments, and Wallenberg Initiative on Networks and Quantum Information (WINQ).
 L.P. acknowledges support from the QuantERA project SQUEIS (Squeezing enhanced inertial sensing), funded by the European Union's Horizon Europe Program and the Agence Nationale de la Recherche (ANR-22-QUA2-0006).
 This publication has received funding under Horizon Europe programme HORIZON-CL4-2022-QUANTUM-02-SGA via the project 10113690 PASQuanS2.1.

 { \hypertarget{email1}{} \textsuperscript{*} \href{mailto:satoyaimai@yahoo.co.jp}{satoyaimai@yahoo.co.jp} \\ \hypertarget{email2}{}\textsuperscript{\textdagger} \href{jing.yang.quantum@zju.edu.cn}{jing.yang.quantum@zju.edu.cn} \\ \hypertarget{email3}{}\textsuperscript{\textdaggerdbl} \href{mailto:luca.pezze@ino.cnr.it}{luca.pezze@ino.cnr.it} }